Dave Stieb: Early years

-Born in Santa Ana, California, Stieb played varsity baseball at Southern Illinois University as an outfielder.
 Scouted by Bobby Mattick and Al LaMacchia of the Blue Jays as an outfield prospect in a varsity game, Stieb's performance failed to impress until he was pressed into service as a relief pitcher.
-His pitching surprised and convinced the Blue Jays to draft him.
+His pitching surprised and convinced the Blue Jays to draft him in the 1978 Major League Baseball draft.
+Stieb was initially reluctant to take the mound as a starting pitcher until he was told by the Blue Jays front office that "the quickest way to make it [to the major leagues] would be pitching."